-Clark S. Stone is a California attorney focusing on general litigation and other disputes for high tech clients and startup companies relating to patents, trademarks, Internet privacy, online impersonation and harassment, trade secrets, product counterfeiting, and attorney-client fee disputes.
+Clark S. Stone is a California attorney focusing on general litigation and other disputes for high tech clients and startup companies relating to patents, trademarks, copyrights, Internet privacy, online impersonation and harassment, trade secrets, product counterfeiting, and attorney-client fee disputes.

-He has handled cases involving semiconductor devices, semiconductor manufacturing processes and equipment, electronic circuitry, global positioning systems, cellular handsets, patent licenses, commercial contracts, medical devices, online trademark issues, product counterfeiting, contractual indemnity, software, electronic mail, mobile payments, and trade secrets misappropriation.
+Mr. Stone has handled cases involving semiconductor devices, semiconductor manufacturing processes and equipment, electronic circuitry, global positioning systems, cellular handsets, patent licenses, commercial contracts, medical devices, online trademark issues, product counterfeiting, contractual indemnity, software, electronic mail, mobile payments, and trade secrets misappropriation.

 Prior to becoming a lawyer, Mr. Stone worked in both technical and managerial positions for various semiconductor manufacturing equipment companies, including Applied Materials, Inc., and Novellus Systems, Inc.